Mahmoud-Elhamrawi/TAF_parabankDemo/README.md

 <h1>📌⚡parabank Demo using Selenium 4 </h1>
-<h2> It is demo for only testing purposes  simulate working  of bank</h2>
+<h2> It is a demo for only testing purposes  to simulate the working  of the bank</h2>
 <h3>Tools and technology : </h3>

 <ul>